thoughtworks-jumpstart/guides/docs/javascript/execution-context.md

 This is the default or base execution context.
 The code that is not inside any function is in the global execution context.

-- it creates a **global object** which is a window object (in the case of browsers).
+- it creates a **global object** which is the window object (in the case of browsers).
 It will be `module.exports` for Node.js but we will learn more about this in another topic.
 - sets the value of `this` to equal to the global object.
 There can only be one global execution context in a program.

 ### Functional Execution Context